 Financial help to full-time students and Australian Apprentices aged 25 or over.

-Yes, except if it’s paid to an extra person who provides verified care to the tenant.
+Yes, except when calculating Housing SA rent, and it's paid to someone who provides care to a tenant who isn't the tenant's partner.

 Carer Adjustment Payment

 A one-off payment following a catastrophic event when a child under seven is diagnosed with a severe illness, medical condition, or major disability.

 Annual lump-sum payment to help carers with the costs of caring for a person with a disability, medical condition, frail or aged.

 Helps with costs for approved and registered care - eg long, family or occasional daycare, outside school hour care, vacation care, pre-school, kindergarten.

 A one-off payment to help people who are experiencing difficult or extreme circumstances - eg victim of domestic violence, release from prison or a refugee.

 Disability Support Pension